 Applications must be submitted through our online application portal.

 Submit a current CV or resume in month/year format that corresponds to the information submitted on your online application.

 Applicants to Georgetown McDonough are required to hold a four-year bachelor’s degree from an accredited college or university or an equivalent degree from a foreign country.

-If admitted/enrolled: All applicants that are admitted and enroll will be required to submit official transcripts from all institutions that have conferred a degree to you.
-Georgetown McDonough reserves the right to withdraw any offer of admission if there is a discrepancy between the uploaded unofficial transcript and/or translation, and the official original language transcript and/or the official translation.
+All applicants who are admitted and enrolled will be required to submit official transcripts from all institutions that have conferred a degree to you.

 Instructions for transcripts: